MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-query-columns.md

 Errors can occur at various steps of the above workflow due to misconfigurations.
 Here are the common attestation errors, their root causes and the recommended troubleshooting steps:

 - [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] is unable to connect to HGS (step 2 of the above workflow), due to an intermittent network error.
-To troubleshoot this, the administrator of the [ssnoversion-md](../../../includes/ssnoversion-md.md)] computer should verify the computer can connect to the HGS machine.
+To troubleshoot this, the administrator of the [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] computer should verify the computer can connect to the HGS machine.
 - The validation in step 3 fails.
 To troubleshoot this:
-  - The [ssnoversion-md](../../../includes/ssnoversion-md.md)] computer administrator should work with the client application administrator to verify the [ssnoversion-md](../../../includes/ssnoversion-md.md)] computer is registered with same HGS instance as the instance referenced in the attestation URL on the client side.
+  - The [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)]  computer administrator should work with the client application administrator to verify the [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] computer is registered with same HGS instance as the instance referenced in the attestation URL on the client side.
-  - The [ssnoversion-md](../../../includes/ssnoversion-md.md)] computer administrator should confirm the [ssnoversion-md](../../../includes/ssnoversion-md.md)] computer can successfully attest, by following the instructions in [Step 5: Confirm the host can attest successfully](always-encrypted-enclaves-host-guardian-service-register.md#step-5-confirm-the-host-can-attest-successfully).
+  - The [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)]  computer administrator should confirm the [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)]  computer can successfully attest, by following the instructions in [Step 5: Confirm the host can attest successfully](always-encrypted-enclaves-host-guardian-service-register.md#step-5-confirm-the-host-can-attest-successfully).
 - Your client application is unable to connect to HGS and retrieve its public signing key (in step 5).
 The likely causes include:
   - The configuration of one of the firewalls between your application and the attestation provider may block the connections.
 Verify the machine hosting your app can connect to the HGS machine.